What should I do if I want to change my accountant?

 Professional Clearance

-The new accountant will to write to the previous one requesting professional clearance.
+The new accountant will write to the previous one requesting professional clearance.
 Typically the letter would read something like this:

 The letter continues to request copies of accounts and tax records, tax returns and any other information they may need.